ccancellieri/ckanext-publisher/README.rst

 |
 |

-**ckanext-publisher** Ckanext-publisher plugin facilitate the user to publish metadata by default private.
+**ckanext-publisher** plugin facilitate the user to publish metadata by default private.

-By not use of the plugin there is filed visibility where user set manually the option of  **public** or **private**.
+By not use of the plugin there is field visibility where user set manually the option of  **public** or **private**.

 |
 |